Use Windows, Linux on your Mac through virtualization

 What is a virtual machine?

 Software virtualization allows you to simulate a hardware environment and run multiple operating systems on one computer.
-These software-created virtual machines take advantage of the hardware components on a computer such as RAM and storage in complete isolation to the primary operating system.
+These software-created virtual machines take advantage of the hardware components on a computer, such as RAM and storage, in complete isolation from the primary operating system.
 Among the most popular virtualization options for Mac users are Parallels Desktop, VMWare Fusion, and VirtualBox.

-Beyond this, Parallels Desktop 15 is also fully compatible and optimized for macOS Catalina, which means it supports Apple's Sidecar.
-It also works with macOS Mojave 10.14, macOS High Sierra 10.13, and macOS Sierra 10.12.
-And yes, it also supports Apple Pencil.
+Beyond this, Parallels Desktop 17 is also fully compatible and optimized for macOS Monterey.
+It also works with macOS Big Sur 11.1 or newer, macOS Catalina 10.15.7 or newer, macOS Mojave 10.14.6 or newer, and macOS High Sierra 10.13.6 or newer.

-Parallels Desktop 15 is the company's flagship consumer product and is available through a free trial, regardless of the version you choose.
+Parallels Desktop 17 is the company's flagship consumer product and is available through a free trial, regardless of the version you choose.
 The home version is $80 or $50 for an upgrade, while the professional version is $100 per year.
-The former doesn't include free updates to future versions of Parallels Desktop, but also has no expiration date.
+The former doesn't include free updates to future versions of Parallels Desktop but also has no expiration date.
 The professional version does include free upgrades.
 Once a new version gets released, you can download it from the Parallels website.
-New versions of Parallels typically arrive around the time Apple releases a new version of macOS, usually in the fall.
+New versions of Parallels typically arrive when Apple releases a new version of macOS, usually in the fall.

-Who's this for: Parallel offers a no-nonsense approach to virtualizaiton.
+Who this is for: Parallel offers a no-nonsense approach to virtualization.
 Grab a copy if you're looking for a solution that just works.

 Parallel's closest virtualization competitor, Fusion, is another great choice for consumers.
-Created by Dell Computer's VMWare, the latest version of Fusion (11.5), has been designed to take advantage of macOS Catalina tools, including Sidecar and Dark Mode.
+Created by Dell Computer's VMWare, the latest version of Fusion (12) has been designed to take advantage of the latest macOS tools.

-Fusion 11.5 is available at the same price points as Parallels, $80 for a full version and $50 for an update.
+Fusion 12 is available for $149 for a full version and $79 for an update.
 A professional version is also available for IT environments.
 All versions come with a 14-day free trial.

 The VMWare Fusion interface doesn't look nearly as nice as the one offered by Parallels, but it's close.
 If you're familiar with other VMWare products, including Workstation Pro for Windows, Fusion is probably the path for you, although check out both products if you can.

-Who's this for: VMWare's Fusion 11.5 is nearly as good as Parallels 15.
-If you're familiar with VMWare products, Fusion is probably the one for you.
+Who this is for: VMWare's Fusion 12 is nearly as good as Parallels 17.
+Fusion is probably the one for you if you're familiar with VMWare products.

 VirtualBox 6.1

 When using software, I expect a polished experienced.
 Unfortunately, Oracle's VirtualBox is the least polished virtualization title on this list.
-Despite this, there are some important differences between it and Parallels 15 and VMware Fusion 11.5 that might make it a better solution, depending on your situation.
+Despite this, some essential differences between it and Parallels and VMware Fusion might make it a better solution, depending on your situation.

-Perhaps the most important reason to consider VirtualBox is that it's free, at least for personal or educational use.
+Perhaps the most crucial reason to consider VirtualBox is that it's free, at least for personal or educational use.
 Another advantage: Oracle has released VirtualBox as open-source, which offers more flexibility to end-users than the other solutions.
-Unfortunately, because it's open-source, VirtualBox doesn't provide technical support, although there's an active user forum.
+Unfortunately, VirtualBox doesn't provide technical support because it's open-source, although there's an active user forum.

 But again, it's important to circle back around to VirtualBox's interface, which isn't nearly as slick or easy to use as the others.
 If you're an IT professional or someone with the time to play around with open-source software, by all means, consider VirtualBox.
 Otherwise, pay for a copy of Parallels 15 or VMware Fusion 11.5.